On Aviation

 Conclusion

 Thank you for reading this week's On Aviation™ full article.
-Do you believe that the airline industry, and by extension the aviation industry, is prepared for the significant challenges ahead?
+Do you believe that the president’s executive orders can benefit the aviation industry economically and promote prosperity?
 Why or why not?
 Please share your thoughts in the comments below.
 Remember to check out our On Aviation™ Podcast and continue the conversation on our Twitter and Instagram.

 Orlando - On Aviation™